indieSoftware/INSpriteKit/README.md

 - Get called back when the button is being pressed, released and released inside of its frame or use a delegate to get informed.

 ### INSKView: A SKView replacement for a better touch delivery
-- Replaces Sprite Kit's touch delivery system with its own to respect a SKNode's `userInteractionEnabled` property.
+- Replaces Sprite Kit's touch delivery system with its own to respect a SKNode's `userInteractionEnabled` property and to workaround some touch detection bugs in Sprite Kit.
-- SKNode may use `touchPriority` to get touches even when not on top of all other nodes.
+- SKNodes may use `touchPriority` to get touches even when not on top of all other nodes.
 - Add global touch observing nodes which get informed about touch events regardless of their position and visibility state.
-Nodes may also get touches this way when not on the scene tree.
+Nodes may also get touches this way even when not on the scene tree.

 ### A tiled image node for huge sprites
 - INSKTiledImageNode can present images which are otherwise too huge for being used as a texture.